-This is the 7th installment in a grouping of 8 blog posts which are written to give you our customer a bit of insight into our world.
+This is the 7th installment in a grouping of 8 blog posts which are written to give you a bit of insight into our world.
 We want you to enjoy them first and foremost as hopefully the spark your curiosity.
 We also believe that understanding a bit of the narrative we live in may be helpful for you in the challenges that we face together in the completion of any renovation or new build.

 It’s the start of a new day’s work in the world of Project Coordination.
 All eyes are on our internal handoff distribution.
 As the order placements begin streaming in from the Sales team, efficient organization and planning is at the forefront of all of our minds.